jbottum/t5pat/langchain_markdown.md

 ```
 print("Indexing completed successfully")
-print("llm_predictor", llm_predictor, "embed_model", embed_model, "service_content", service_context)
 ```

-These lines simply print out a success message indicating the completion of the indexing process.
-It also prints information about the llm_predictor, embed_model, and service_context objects for verification purposes.
+This line simply print out a success message indicating the completion of the indexing process.

 ## Review of the script's output